Nidhintsajee/Inventory_management/README.md

 * GET /api/manufacturers/: Retrieve a list of all manufacturers.
 * POST /api/manufacturers/: Create a new manufacturer.
 * GET /api/manufacturers/id/: Retrieve details of a specific manufacturer by ID.
-* PUT /api/manufacturers/id/: Update details of a specific manufacturer.
+* PUT /api/manufacturers/id/: Update details and soft delete of a specific manufacturer.
-* DELETE /api/manufacturers/id/: Soft delete a manufacturer.
+* DELETE /api/manufacturers/id/: Delete a manufacturer.
 2. Warehouses
 * GET /api/warehouses/: Retrieve a list of all warehouses.
 * POST /api/warehouses/: Create a new warehouse.
 * GET /api/warehouses/id/: Retrieve details of a specific warehouse by ID.
-* PUT /api/warehouses/id/: Update details of a specific warehouse.
+* PUT /api/warehouses/id/: Update details and soft delete of a specific warehouse.
-* DELETE /api/warehouses/id/: Soft delete a warehouse.
+* DELETE /api/warehouses/id/: Delete a warehouse.
 3. Warehouse Locations
 * GET /api/warehouse-locations/: Retrieve a list of all warehouse locations.
 * POST /api/warehouse-locations/: Create a new warehouse location.